dymmond/esmerald/docs/application/applications.md

 # Applications

-Esmerald runs Starlette under the hood and therefore includes an application class **Esmerald** that ties of its functionality.
+Esmerald runs Lilya under the hood and therefore includes an application class **Esmerald** that ties of its functionality.

 ## The Esmerald class